French Press Cold Brew Topped With Cold Foam is so delicious. Caffeinated, cold, and perfect for hot summer days.

 If you prefer, you can always use flavoured coffee beans as well.

+What is the best grind for cold brew concentrate?
 The grind of the coffee is VERY important, you don’t want the coffee to be bitter.
-Large, coarse grinds (similar to raw sugar) is what you are looking for.
+Large, coarse grinds (similar to raw sugar) are what you are looking for.

 Depending on your grinder, you may need to grind in batches until you get the amount you need.
 If your grinds are too fine, you will end up with cloudy coffee concentrate.